Unpacking the Latest Options Trading Trends in Celsius Holdings - Celsius Holdings (NASDAQ:CELH)

 About Celsius Holdings

 Celsius Holdings plays in the energy drink subsegment of the global nonalcoholic beverage market, with 95% of revenue concentrated in North America.
 Celsius' products contain natural ingredients and a metabolism-enhancing formulation, appealing to fitness and active lifestyle enthusiasts.
-The firm's portfolio includes its namesake Celsius Originals beverages, Celsius Essentials line (containing aminos), Celsius On-the-Go powder packets, and soon-to-be-acquired Alani Nu energy drinks and snacks portfolio.
+The firm's portfolio includes its namesake Celsius Originals beverages, Celsius Essentials line (containing aminos), Celsius On-the-Go powder packets, and the recently acquired portfolio of Alani Nu energy drinks and snacks.
 Celsius dedicates its efforts to branding and innovation, while it largely utilizes third parties for the manufacturing, packaging, and distribution of its products.
 In 2022, Celsius forged a 20-year distribution agreement with PepsiCo, which holds an 8.5% stake in the business.

-Following our analysis of the options activities associated with Celsius Holdings, we pivot to a closer look at the company's own performance.

-3 market experts have recently issued ratings for this stock, with a consensus target price of $45.33.
+In the last month, 3 experts released ratings on this stock with an average target price of $46.33.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Needham has decided to maintain their Buy rating on Celsius Holdings, which currently sits at a price target of $47. * An analyst from JP Morgan persists with their Overweight rating on Celsius Holdings, maintaining a target price of $44. * Reflecting concerns, an analyst from Needham lowers its rating to Buy with a new price target of $45.
+Click here for access. * Maintaining their stance, an analyst from Needham continues to hold a Buy rating for Celsius Holdings, targeting a price of $47. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $47. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $45.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Celsius Holdings with Benzinga Pro for real-time alerts.

 Edge Rankings